 Tips on How to Avoid Steam API Scam

 • Visit this link to check if there is a Steam API Key attached to your account.
-If there is one, revoke it and change your account password immediately.
+If there is one and you did not create it yourself, revoke it and change your account password immediately.

 How to Verify a Trade Before Confirming

-Whenever you conduct a trade, for example, if you want to exchange skins with another player, or sell them through a third-party website, follow this steps to avoid API scam or detect scam attempts and protect yourself from them:
+Whenever you conduct a trade, for example, if you want to exchange skins with another player, or sell them through a third-party website, follow these steps to avoid an API scam or detect scam attempts and protect yourself from them:

 • Always have Steam Guard enabled for your account to protect it from malicious actions.